randomcodenz/Mentoring/README.md

  - "Fizz" if the number is divisible by 3
  - "Buzz" if the number is divisible by 5
  - "FizzBuzz" if the number is divisible by 3 and 5
+ - otherwise return the number (as a string)

 Method should return an empty enumeration for numbers less than 1